Spoonfest line-up

 Paul Adamson

-He will also be demoing how to hollow a kuksa.
+He will also be demonstrating how to hollow a kuksa cup with three simple tools.

 Sean Hellman